top of page

 Natural LandSCAPES

-Natural landscaping, also called native gardening, is the use of native plants including treesshrubsgroundcover, and grasses which are local to the geographic area of the garden.
-There are three key reasons to practice natural landscaping, as indicated below.
-St. James is blessed with beautiful landscapes and natural areas, however, we should all understand how to care and manage these for the long-term health of the larger ecosystem.
+Natural landscaping, often referred to as native gardening, involves the incorporation of indigenous plants such as trees, shrubs, ground cover, and grasses that are native to the specific geographic region of the garden.
+They are part of our local natural resources.
+There are three primary reasons to engage in natural landscaping, as outlined below.
+St. James is fortunate to possess stunning landscapes and natural habitats; however, it is essential for all of us to comprehend how to maintain and manage these areas for the long-term sustainability of the broader ecosystem.

 Lawn irregation system